Practical Information

 All lectures will be held in the Wrangell Mountain Center's stylish Porphyry Place, which formerly belonged to the late avalanche and glacier researcher Edward LaChapelle.
 The Porphyry Place and the Hardware Store are only 20 m apart (on opposite sides of the small street), and both about 40 m from the center of the village where the only hotel/hostel in town, a pub/restaurant and a small general store are located.

 McCarthy has very limited services, so all participants should bring everything they will need.
-Shopping possibilities are extremely limited and there is no pharmacy or medical services.
+Shopping possibilities are extremely limited and there is no pharmacy or medical services but a number of mountain/tourist guides in town have first responder training.
 Note that McCarthy is remote (2 hour drive on a dirt road and another hour drive from the main road between Fairbanks and Valdez).
 There is one ATM machine (which hopefully works) but no bank.
 Credit cards are generally accepted (e.g., in the bar/restaurant) but sometimes foreign cards don´t work; also purchases below a certain limit may not be possible with a credit card or only for an extra fee.
 Best to bring enough cash to get you through the course for use at the bar, mercantile, or for purchases at the Wrangell Mountains Center (they sell, e.g. postcards, T-shirts/sweatshirts) or local businesses.
 Cell phones do not always work (especially AT&T plans do not work at all).
-Verizon works.
+Verizon works (usually).

 There is wifi at the WMC, however, it is limited and expected to slow down considerably with so many participants.
 The wifi is, if at all, only good for basic use; it should not be used for streaming or downloading, and any settings that automatically download updates should be turned off.
 Please note that the quality of wifi has varied over the years and is hard to predict.
 It can be very spotty, and for example in 2022 barely worked at all.
 Verizon phone plans (not AT&T) work in McCarthy, so using their data will be helpful.